jetyue04/Power_Outages_Impact/README.md

 # Introduction

-Hello!
 Welcome to our analysis of power outages across the United States.
 The core of this project's data consists of detailed records of major power outages in the United States, which contains information about the causes of these outages, their duration, the number of people/consumers impacted, and various other socio-economic factors related to the impacted regions.

-Power outages are significant events, and can disrupt daily life, impact economic activities, and potentially pose risks to health and safety - especially ones on larger scales.
 <br>

 <center><img src = "https://i.ytimg.com/vi/eSmUwjGs738/maxresdefault.jpg" width = 500></center>

+Power outages are significant events, and can disrupt daily life, impact economic activities, and potentially pose risks to health and safety - especially ones on larger scales.
 We aim to answer the question of finding the characteristics of major power outages with high severity, and whay risk factors an energy company might want to look into when predicting the location/severity of its next major power outage.

 And we know it is hard to find a single answer to this question.
 So, we have narrowed our approach to be slightly more specific, with the following research question: